This loads a font easier to read for people with dyslexia.

 To report problems, please send an email to atca.support@csiro.au For more information see user feedback information

-A computer account is needed to use these observatory computers.
-It will have the same password as an Epping account.
-See local staff if you are not sure about this.
+A computer account is needed to use the observatory computers.
+Please obtain this before arriving on site.
 Please place your temporary files in an appropriately identified sub-directory or folder.
 Remember to remove your files and directories before leaving.

-Backing up your copy of the observing data and any data processing is your own responsibility (see the Duty Astronomer if you are unsure about how to proceed with this) All data is automatically archived, and deleting observing files must only be done by, or with the authority of, the Narrabri operations staff.
+Backing up your copy of the observing data and any data processing is your own responsibility (contact your Observing Expert if you are unsure about how to proceed with this) All data is automatically archived, and deleting observing files must only be done by, or with the authority of, the Narrabri operations staff.

 A collection of web pages is devoted to describing the computing facilities.